-His musical theater composing credits include “West Side Story”, “On the Town” and Peter Pan among others.
+His musical theater composing credits include “West Side Stor,” “On the Town,” and Peter Pan, among others.

-He worked a long and extensive career until his retirement in 1990 where he died of a heart attack.
+He worked a long and extensive career until his retirement in 1990, when he died of a heart attack.

 Famous British composer Andrew Lloyd Webber was born in Kensington, London, and his name is synonymous with Broadway’s musical theater.